EngMoheb/Std_Dep/README.md

 ## About the Project

 This project analyzes a Kaggle survey (27,901 rows × 18 columns) conducted in India to identify the top predictors of student depression and propose data-driven solutions.
 We used Excel’s Power Query, PivotTables, and pivot charts to transform, analyze, and visualize the raw data.
-After data preparation, we performed three analytical phases and derived actionable insights. <!-- Edited: restructured first sentence for clarity and fixed punctuation -->
+After data preparation, we performed three analytical phases and derived actionable insights.

 ---

 ## Introduction & Objectives 🎯

 **Why this matters:**
 Student mental health is a critical global issue.
 Depression undermines well-being and academic success.
-By uncovering key stress factors, we aim to inform strategies that reduce depression rates. <!-- Edited: split run-on sentence, improved flow -->
+By uncovering key stress factors, we aim to inform strategies that reduce depression rates.

 **Objectives:**
 - 🔍 **Identify leading single and compound predictors of student depression.**
-- 💡 **Recommend strategies to reduce depression rates among students.** <!-- Edited: simplified objective language -->
+- 💡 **Recommend strategies to reduce depression rates among students.**

 ---